SolaceDev/solace-dev-codelabs/markdown/design-document-discover-develop-event-driven-apis/design-document-discover-develop-event-driven-apis.md

 PubSub+ Event Portal

-- Architect, Design and extend an EDA which includes multiple Applications, Events and Schemas.
+- Architect, Design and extend an EDA which includes multiple Applications, Events, and Schemas.
-- Document Applications, Events and Schemas along with best practices for documentation
+- Document Applications, Events, and Schemas along with best practices for documentation
 - Use Discovery capability to see what you already have in runtime and audit for changes
 - Use the Event Catalog and Designer to Learn, Understand and Ideate